Navigating the Border: San Diego’s and Tijuana’s Migrant Reception Efforts

 Introduction

-As the 2024 presidential election approaches, the national rhetoric surrounding migration and border security has become increasingly polarized.
-Former president Donald Trump has intensified his inflammatory language, falsely depicting migrants as criminals and going as far as accusing them of “poisoning the blood” of the country, a statement that has drawn widespread condemnation.[1]
+Following the 2024 presidential election, the national rhetoric surrounding migration and border security has become increasingly polarized, which is expected to continue after Donald Trump’s reelection.
+During the campaign, President-elect Trump intensified his inflammatory language, falsely depicting migrants as criminals and going as far as accusing them of “poisoning the blood” of the country, a statement that has drawn widespread condemnation.[1]
 Other figures such as Texas Gov. Greg Abbott have embraced a similar rhetoric, repeatedly framing migration as an “invasion along the border.”[2]
 In fact, Texas’ portion of the U.S.-Mexico border is constantly in the national spotlight due to the state’s contentious politics surrounding migration.
 California, often portrayed as a pro-immigration state and a welcoming region, receives far less attention.
 However, earlier this year, San Diego became the top entry point for migrants trying to reach the United States for the first time in 25 years.[3]
 In April 2024, the San Diego sector, which covers the entire San Diego County, registered over 37,000 apprehensions by the U.S. Border Patrol, close to a 50% increase compared to April 2023, surpassing Tucson as the busiest of the nine border sectors.[4]

 Organizations on both sides of the U.S.-Mexico border, namely San Diego and Tijuana, have grappled with numerous migrant arrivals in 2024, while facing difficulties such as insufficient capacity and funding.
 This report sheds light on the existing migrant reception infrastructure in San Diego and Tijuana, highlighting the daily work of organizations on the ground seeking to provide adequate and dignified conditions for those trying to reach the United States.
 It explores the numerous challenges that are being experienced in these border cities: